Increasing your income

 Get a quick 'payday' loan

-Payday – or short term - loans are advertised widely and may seem very tempting if you need cash quickly to pay an outstanding bill or other debts.
+Payday – or fast (short-term) - loans are advertised widely and are tempting if you need cash quickly to pay an outstanding bill or other debts.
 But how much is that 'quick fix' really costing you?

 Borrow money from other sources